modxorg/Docs/en/extras/simplesearch/index.md

 ## What is SimpleSearch?

- SimpleSearch is a simple search component for MODx Revolution.
+ SimpleSearch is a simple search component for MODX Revolution.
 It supports searching Resource content and TV content.

 ## Requirements

-- MODx Revolution 2.0.0-RC-2 or later
+- MODX Revolution 2.0.0-RC-2 or later
 - PHP5 or later

 ## History